rust-lang/this-week-in-rust/draft/2020-12-30-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [RustFFT](https://github.com/ejmahler/RustFFT), a *Fast* Fourier transformation library that lives up to the name.
+This week's crate is [autograd](https://github.com/raskr/rust-autograd), a library of differentiable operations and tensors for machine learning applications.

-Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/863) for the suggestion!
+Thanks to [Zicklag](https://users.rust-lang.org/t/crate-of-the-week/2704/864) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!